What Is A Trade?¶

 Translation:

-Bob agrees to take the opposite exposure:
+Bob agrees to take the opposite vector change:

 Step 3 — Apply Equal and Opposite Updates¶